CarolHall-NCSU-CBE/Parallel-DMD-PRIME20/README.md

  	- Continuing simulation or restarting crashed simulation: **start** = (the last completed simulation round + 1) and **end** = number of simulation rounds.
   		- For countinuing simulation: if the previous simulation ends after 100 simulation rounds, then to countinue the simulation to 200 simulation collisions set ``foreach i (`seq 101 200`)``
 		- For crashed or incomplete simulation: if the previous simulation was set for 100 simulation rounds, but for some reasons the simulation partilly finishes at 80 simulation rounds.
 User must delete all the output files relating to the incomplete simulation in */results/* and */outputs/* meaning that the last complete simulation is at the round 79.
 Then simultion can be restart by setting ``foreach i (`seq 80 100`)``.
 When restarting a simulation, generating initial configuration and annealing must be skipped.
 - Both Annealing and DMD simulation are designed to utilize the benefit of parallel performance.
 Therefore, both commands are executed using `mpirun`.
-Both steps are computed using the executable file `DMDPRIME20`, so the path to this file is required to be specified.
-Temperatures and number of collisions at each temperatures must be access from `/inputs/` directory and the output files will be saved in `/outputs/` directory.
+Both steps are computed using the executable file `DMDPRIME20`, so the path to this file is required to be specified similar to the example for `initconfig` Temperatures and number of collisions at each temperatures must be access from `/inputs/` directory and the output files will be saved in `/outputs/` directory.
 The names and locations of these files are designated and cannot be changed.

 3. 5 empty directories for data recording must be created before submitting a job.
 The names of these directories must be exact.
 	- `/checks/`: files for checking if the initial configuration is created correctly